vincent-picaud/DirectConvolution.jl/docs/src/index.md

 ### 2D signal smoothing

-To apply one filter on a 2D signal
+Create two filters, one for the `I` direction, the other for the `J` direction.
+Then, apply these filters on a two dimensional signal.

 ```@example session_1
 sg_I = SG_Filter(Float64,halfWidth=5,degree=3);
 sg_J = SG_Filter(Float64,halfWidth=3,degree=3);